skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 All classes specifying an MQC method have their own ``run`` method.
 The ``run`` method is used to perform the dynamics at the end of your running script.
 Parameters for the run method are listed below.

 Plus, The ``run`` method deals with restart options of dynamics calculations.
-PyUNIxMD saves the objects for MQC and QM in a binary formatted file ('RESTART.bin') under **input_dir** directory using the 'pickle' package at every time step.
+PyUNIxMD saves the objects for MQC and QM in a binary formatted file ('RESTART.bin') under **output_dir** directory using the 'pickle' package at every time step.
 The 'RESTART.bin' file is overwritten at every successful MD step, therefore the file contains the information of a trajectory at the last successful MD step.
 You can restart the dynamics simulation by reading the 'RESTART.bin' file using 'pickle' package.